 - Whether one spouse will be entitled to spousal support (alimony)

-A premarital agreement can cover how the couple will address finances while married, such as whether there will be joint accounts or joint investments.
+A premarital agreement can cover how the couple will address finances while married, such as whether there will be joint accounts or investments.
 It may even dictate which spouse is financially responsible for certain expenses (such as individual student loan payments).

 Some prenups also have “infidelity clauses,” or stipulations that negate the prenup.
 For example, if one spouse is unfaithful, they forfeit their right to specific assets.